chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 This also helps with the "wow" factor of the Harbingers.
 If they were to release 4 in Snezhnaya and 3 in Khaenriah, people would quickly get tired of the constant release cycle of Harbingers, and Hoyo might earn less money from each banner as players are less likely to be interested in pulling all of them and they'll save up for the major characters instead.
 The initial launch of a banner is what matters the most as this is when players are most likely to pull for a character, compared to reruns where the number of people pulling will have significantly dropped, so it's crucial that player interest remains high throughout each banner release.

 As an aside, a potentially effective strategy to do this would be to release Signora in Natlan, Dottore in Nod-Krai (because he was mentioned by Mavuika in the epilogue), Columbina in Snezhnaya (a widely anticipated Harbinger), and Capitano and Pierro in Khaenriah (which fits the former's constellation of "three nails", in which he gets resurrected after 3 regions, plus the fact they both hail from Khaenriah).
 This ensures that the sought-after Harbingers are distributed evenly across regions while also not introducing any new Harbingers in Natlan long after the main AQ had ended.
 This also aligns with the order of popularity in the [unofficial Harbingers poll](https://www.hoyolab.com/article/36240358) asking which Harbinger the players would like to be playable next, with Dottore being the 3rd, Columbina being the 2nd, and Capitano being the most popular choice, allowing them to save the best for last.

+_**Update:** The devs have confirmed that Nod-Krai was designed to be a region intended to tie up loose ends, and the Fatui is strongly implied to be heavily involved in there, due to their prominence in marketing materials, including the stream itself_

 ## Why Signora may be resurrected in Natlan
 Here comes the juicy part, the one you're probably looking for.
 I've made some observations and found some interesting things that may hint towards her revival in Natlan.